Alfresco/alfresco-ng2-components/CONTRIBUTING.md

 ### Test Name

-Any test should follow the naming convetion:
+Any test should follow the naming convention:

 [Should] [ ***Expected Behavior** ] [when/after/before] [ ***State Under Test*** ].